input-output-hk/cardano-documentation/README.md

-To suggest an improvement to this repository please create an issue or checkout a feature branch with your changes and then create a pull request into the `staging` branch.
+To suggest an improvement to this repository please create an issue or checkout a feature branch with your changes and then create a pull request into the `master` branch.